xz0127/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save the patient book data in json format and read it back.
+* can save the patient book data in JSON format and read it back.
-* can save the appointment data in json format and read it back.
+* can save the appointment data in JSON format and read it back.
-* can save the appointment data in csv format for archiving.
+* can save the appointment data in CSV format for archiving.
-* can handle files with invalid data by removing only corrupted/invalid data.
+* can handle files with invalid data by removing only the corrupted/invalid data.

 ### Common classes